Celebrating excellence in family, business, ownership, and society

 Distinguishing prestigious family businesses around the world since 1996

 The Award cannot exist without your active contribution to identifying exceptional companies worthy of recognition.
-Call for nominations for 2022 is closed, contact us if you would like to nominate an outstanding family enterprise for 2023.

 Criteria & process

-The award recognizes family businesses with excellence on the following dimensions: family, business, ownership and society.
+The award recognizes family businesses with excellence on the following dimensions: family, business, ownership, and society.

 Eligibility criteria are:

-- Multigenerational (of at least 3rd generation)
+- Multigenerational (of at least third generation)